MEmanuel17/Angular-Playground---Virtual-Wallet/README.md

 # Angular-Playground---Virtual-Wallet
-A course I attended supported by Cognizant Softvision
+A course I attended supported by Cognizant Softvision.
+In this reposity you will find the completed topics of the course.